Early identification of relapse and treatment optimization in acute lymphoblastic leukaemias through mathematical modelling and discriminant analysis.

 Why Mathematics?

-Mathematics provides a solid foundation for the development of quantitative biomarkers and to contruct optimal treatment strategies on its basis.
-This project includes elements of different subfields of mathematics including: mathematical modelling, ordinary differential equations, topology and statistics.
+Mathematics provides a solid foundation for the development of quantitative biomarkers and to construct optimal treatment strategies on its basis.
+This project includes elements of different subfields of mathematics including: mathematical modeling, ordinary differential equations, topology and statistics.

 The Team

-The research team includes María Rosa Durán (MOLAB-UCA, PI), Cristina Blázquez (Jerez Hospital), F. J. Rodríguez (Jerez Hospital), Lourdes Hermosín (Jerez Hospital), Manuel Ramírez Orellana (Niño Jesús Children’s Hospital, Madrid), José C. Camacho (UCA, Spain), Víctor M. Pérez García (MOLAB-UCLM), Salvador Chulián (MOLAB-UCA) and Álvaro Martínez Rubio (MOLAB-UCA).
+The research team includes María Rosa Durán (MOLAB-UCA, PI), Cristina Blázquez (Hospital de Jerez), F. J. Rodríguez (Hospital de Jerez), Lourdes Hermosín (Hospital de Jerez), Manuel Ramírez Orellana (Niño Jesús Children’s Hospital, Madrid), José C. Camacho (UCA, Spain), Víctor M. Pérez-García (MOLAB-UCLM), Salvador Chulián (MOLAB-UCA) and Álvaro Martínez Rubio (MOLAB-UCA).

 Beyond this project